nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 the `Command` and `FinancialEntry` classes, which are elaborated on in their respective sections.

 The `Commons` class contains various String constants and methods commonly used by the other classes, while the `Log` class contains a logger to facilitate logging in methods of other classes.
+Their relationship with the other classes has been omitted from the diagram for better understandability.

 The high-level overview of the program is shown in the diagram below as well.